 Regulatory considerations: Any AI training for Hong Kong financial services must address SFC (Securities and Futures Commission) and HKMA (Hong Kong Monetary Authority) guidelines on AI use, including disclosure requirements and model governance.

-Hong Kong's professional services sector handles enormous volumes of knowledge work:
+Hong Kong's professional services sector handles enormous volumes of knowledge work, and the productivity gains from AI training vary meaningfully by discipline.

 |---|---|---|